kengibson1111/go-stdlib/README.md

   characters.
 But with runes, a for range loop will start each iteration at the beginning of the rune while a for loop will iterate one byte at a time.
 Something to think about when processing strings.
   The sample code uses a for range loop.
 Notice the byte position.

+* runesutf8pkg - same results as runes but the code uses the unicode/utf8 package.